teamplify/teamplify-runner/README.md

   (please note that this will force all existing users to log in to the system again).

+`[worker]`

+- `slim_count` - number of workers doing background tasks such as sending notifications, emails, etc. The default setting is `1`, which is sufficient for most organizations.
+- `fat_count` - the number of workers doing resources synchronization such as repositories, chats, issues, etc. If you have a lot of resources or it takes a long time to sync them, you can increase this parameter.
+Essentially, it controls how many resources are synchronized in parallel.
+The default setting is `2`.

 ## Starting and stopping the service

 After you have created the configuration file, start Teamplify with: